inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 .. image:: ../static/tutorial/019.png
    :align: center

-Now our OSM building exposure data can be used in INASAFE and was automatically entered in the **How many box** of the INASAFE dock panel.
+Now our OSM building exposure data can be used in InaSAFE and was automatically entered in the **How many box** of the InaSAFE dock panel.

 .. image:: ../static/tutorial/020.png
    :align: center